ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The EDHOC session from which this OSCORE Security Context was derived has become invalid, e.g., due to the expiration of an authentication credential.
 * Other security policy.

 Another exceptional case is when there is still a valid OSCORE Security Context but it needs to be updated, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
-In this case C and RS SHALL attempt to run the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}} which is a lightweight alternative independent of ACE and EDHOC that does not require the posting of an access token.
+In this case, C and RS SHALL attempt to run the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}}, which is a lightweight alternative independent of ACE and EDHOC that does not require the posting of an access token.
 If KUDOS is not supported, then C and RS falls back to EDHOC as outlined above.

 In either case, C and RS establish a new OSCORE Security Context that replaces the old one and will be used for protecting their communications from then on.
 In particular, RS MUST associate the new OSCORE Security Context with the current (potentially re-posted) access token.
 Unless C and RS re-run the EDHOC protocol, they preserve their OSCORE identifiers, i.e., the OSCORE Sender/Recipient IDs.

 ## Access Rights Verification # {#access-rights-verif}

 RS MUST follow the procedures defined in {{Section 5.10.2 of RFC9200}}.
 That is, if RS receives an OSCORE-protected request targeting a protected resource from C, then RS processes the request according to {{RFC8613}}, when Version 1 of OSCORE is used.
-Future specifications may define new versions of OSCORE, that AS can indicate C and RS to use by means of the "osc\_version" field of EDHOC\_Information (see {{c-as-comm}}).
+Future specifications may define new versions of OSCORE, which AS can indicate C and RS to use by means of the "osc\_version" field of EDHOC\_Information (see {{c-as-comm}}).

 If OSCORE verification succeeds and the target resource requires authorization, RS retrieves the authorization information using the access token associated with the OSCORE Security Context.
 Then, RS must verify that the authorization information covers the target resource and the action intended by C on it.